polca/premise/docs/mapping.rst

 being the IAM model name, in the file iam_variables_mapping/constants.yaml.

 Lastly, inform premise about the geographical definitions of the IAM model you are using.
-These definitions are already stored for REMIND and IMAGE, but not for new IAM models.
-Create a .json file listing ISO 3166-1 alpha-2 country codes and their corresponding IAM regions, as shown below.
+Create a .json file listing ISO 3166-1 alpha-2 country codes and their corresponding IAM regions, as shown below, and store it under premise/iam_variables_mapping/topologies, under the name: iamname-topology.json.

 .. code-block:: json
     {